dvla/vehicles-acquire-online/README.md

 Running
 -------
 Vehicles-online needs certain secrets to be able to run.
 If you don't have access to the secret repo you won't be able to run the application except during the test run.
+There are three ways to run the application:

 1. Running vehicles-online only
     - Clone the secret repo in the parent folder of vehicles-online